The Short Version

 Where Kronos Wins

-MoneyLion's Instacash product offers advances up to $500, but the maximum depends on several factors: whether you have a RoarMoney account, whether you set up direct deposit, your account history, and your repayment track record.
+MoneyLion's Instacash product offers earnings tools up to , but the maximum depends on several factors: whether you have a RoarMoney account, whether you set up direct deposit, your account history, and your repayment track record.
 New users typically qualify for $25 to $100.
-Reaching $500 requires weeks or months of consistent activity.
-Kronos offers up to $1,000 on the Pro plan based on verified earnings, and the eligibility criteria are straightforward rather than gated behind multiple product sign-ups.
+Reaching requires weeks or months of consistent activity.
+Kronos offers earnings tracking on the Pro plan based on verified earnings, and the eligibility criteria are straightforward rather than gated behind multiple product sign-ups.

 Simplicity vs complexity